The era of the siloed IT team is at long last coming to an end.

 Digital transformation refers to the change organizations undertake in order to integrate and leverage digital technologies strategically throughout all areas of the business.
 While every business’s DX goals vary, and every journey is different, most embracing the change seek to enhance products, processes, and decision making.
 Well managed, a digital transformation has proven able to unleash the power of information across the organization to improve the customer experience and operational efficiencies.

 Yet while the most visible part of a digital transformation is often the reimagined customer experience, the real magic happens behind the scenes digitizing operational and administrative processes.
-Firms are realizing significant productivity gains through digital transformations including enabling virtual worker collaboration and knowledge sharing systems, the development of self-serve HR tools for employees, and even automating repetitive tasks to make the business run more efficiently and effectively.
+Firms are realizing significant productivity gains through digital transformations including enabling virtual worker communication and knowledge sharing systems, the development of self-serve HR tools for employees, and even AI technologies that can automate repetitive tasks to make the business run more efficiently and effectively.

 As leaders work through the initial steps of a digital transformation — assessing the current environment, defining the vision, and building the roadmap — they are sometimes surprised to learn how often video can be tapped for transforming collaborative and operational processes that enable workers and reduce inefficiencies.